diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/inventions/049_semantic_graph_query_generation.md

    b.
 Providing the query and a schema of the graph database to a generative AI model.
    c.
 Prompting the model to generate a formal query in a graph query language.
    d.
 Executing the generated formal query against the database.

+**Mathematical Justification:**
+This is a language translation problem.
+Let `L_NL` be the natural language space and `L_GQL` be the graph query language space.
+The AI model `G_AI` learns a translation function `T: L_NL → L_GQL`.
+The translation is conditioned on the graph schema `Σ_G`.
+Thus, `G_AI(q_nl, Σ_G) → q_gql`.
+Let `Exec(q, G)` be the execution of a query on a graph `G`.
+The translation is correct if the intent is preserved, meaning the result of the query matches the user's expectation.

+**Proof of Correctness:** The AI model is trained on a vast corpus of paired natural language questions and formal queries.
+It learns the statistical mapping between linguistic structures and query structures.
+By providing the schema `Σ_G` in the prompt, the model is constrained to generate a query that is valid for the specific target graph.
+The system is proven correct as it provides a high-fidelity translation from user intent expressed in `L_NL` to an executable, formal query in `L_GQL`. `Q.E.D.`